Oxyaine/RainWorldBestiary/README.md

 * Killed Player = 11 : When the player is killed by the creature
 * Grabbed Player = 12 : When the player gets grabbed by the creature
 * Eaten = 13 : When the player eats the creature
-* Observe Hearing = 18 : For when the creature hears the player
+* Observe Hearing = 18 : When the creature hears the player
+* Player Grabbed = 19 : When the player grabs a creature

 #
+## Special Data
+Special data is data that can be added to unlock tokens to give some specifics to which interactions the player has had, and allows you to set more defined unlock logic for your modules.
+Below you can see a list of which data is automatically tracked and for which tokens.

+* Player Grabbed: When the player grabs a creature
+	- Adds "Dead" or "Alive" depending on the status of the creature when its grabbed.

 #
+#

 ## Issue - Auto Generated Title
-***The issue is only present when the toggle *TOGGLE NAME HERE*, in experimental tab of the remix menu, is enabled.***
+***The issue is only present when the toggle *Minimize Title Character Spacing*, in experimental tab of the remix menu, is enabled.***

 The auto generated titles look a little off, The spacing between the letters is weird and inconsistent, I'm not sure why this happens, I've tested my code other places and it seems to work, just something about the way the game draws sprites throws off some of the spacing and makes the characters wonky.
 I've countered this a bit with some extra code, so it's harder to notice the offsets, but it's still not perfect.
 I will continue working on solutions, but currently, this is an issue.